-The Snapshot Debugger takes a snapshot of your in-production apps when code that you are interested in executes.
+The Snapshot Debugger takes a snapshot of your in-production apps when code that you're interested in executes.
 To instruct the debugger to take a snapshot, you set snappoints and logpoints in your code.
 The debugger lets you see exactly what went wrong, without impacting traffic of your production application.
 The Snapshot Debugger can help you dramatically reduce the time it takes to resolve issues that occur in production environments.

 Snapshot collection is available for the following web apps running in Azure App Service:

 - ASP.NET applications running on .NET Framework 4.6.1 or later.

 - ASP.NET Core applications running on .NET Core 2.0 or later on Windows.

 Additionally, the Snapshot Debugger is only available for Visual Studio 2017 Enterprise version 15.5 or higher and Basic or higher App Service plans.